-The nice hotel rep replied that all the rooms as the Renaissance Newark Airport Hotel have in-room refrigerators.
+The hotel rep replied that all the rooms at the Renaissance Newark Airport Hotel have in-room refrigerators.
 She also added that if I was bringing food back to the room that I needed to keep cold right away, to make sure and press the turbo chill button as soon as I got to the room.

 Color me intrigued.
 I’d never heard of that feature before.
 I found it so interesting that I even called Sharon to tell her.
 If I called instead of texting, you know it had to be important.

 After stopping for the pizza and checking to make sure I had the right kind of pierogi, I headed to the hotel.

 Since my room wasn’t ready, I left the food with the front desk to put into their fridge.
 When I returned later that evening, I brought everything to the room.
 The first thing I did was check the fridge to find the special button.
 Lo and behold, there it was, in all its Turbo Chill chilliness.
 Well, almost.

 Now, I think Turbo Chill sounds “cooler” than quick chill, but the theory is the same.
 If you’ve ever felt a hotel fridge when you open it, you’d swear the thing is never going to keep anything cold.